-White Papers for the 2018 Urban Forum will be posted and available to read on September 1.
-The topics and authors are:
+White Papers for the 2018 Urban Forum are posted below:

 Municipal governments are general-purpose governments, meaning they provide an array of services to residents and non-residents alike.
 The fiscal portfolio of municipalities varies across the nation and is constrained by state constitutions and statutes.
 This paper focuses on the diversity of revenue portfolios, exploring the constraints and opportunities that affect fiscal policy behavior.
 The paper includes a discussion of how cities’ fiscal architectures are nested within the intergovernmental fiscal system, with particular attention on the prospective impact of the recently-approved Tax Reform bill that limits the deductibility of state and local taxes.